Some asymptotics for short maturity Asian options: Model and assumptions

-for any $x$ and $y$, where $M, \, \alpha > 0 $ and $0< \underline{\sigma} < \bar{\sigma} <\infty$ are some fixed constants. \end{assumption} In addition, similar to the analysis in \cite{pirjol2}, we assume \begin{assumption} Under the small maturity regime the local volatility $\sigma(S_t) \approx \sigma$, i.e., (approximately) a constant. \end{assumption} For the rest of this paper we assume that the risk-neutral dynamics of the log-stock price $X_t$ are given by \eqref{ch5sec51} and \eqref{ch5sec52} satisfying the conditions \eqref{sec23} and \eqref{sec24new}.
-Let the random measure associated with the jumps of $Z$, and L\'evy density of $Z$ be given by $J_Z$ and $\nu_Z$ respectively.
-Then, in view of \eqref{ch5sec51} and \eqref{ch5sec52}, with respect to the risk-neutral measure, the dynamics of $S_t$ is given by:
+In this paper, we assume: \begin{assumption} Under the small maturity regime the local volatility $\sigma(S_t) \approx \sigma$, i.e., (approximately) a constant. \end{assumption} Let the random measure associated with the jumps of $Z$, and L\'evy density of $Z$ be given by $J_Z$ and $\nu_Z$ respectively.
+In \cite{NV} the dynamics of $S_t$ is obtained based on models similar to \eqref{ch5sec51} and \eqref{ch5sec52}.
+In our case, in view of \eqref{ch5sec51} and \eqref{ch5sec52}, with respect to $\mathbb{P}$, the dynamics of $S_t$ is given by:

 where the parameters are described above and $S_0 >0$ is called the spot price.